premchander-revature/interviewquestions/Spring/Spring JDBC.md

 - Spring Boot uses the following algorithm for choosing a specific implementation:
     - If HikariCP is available, Spring always chooses it.
     - Otherwise, if the Tomcat pooling DataSource is available, Spring will use it.
-    - Otherwise, if Commons DBCP2 is available, Spring will use that.
+    - Otherwise, if Commons `DBCP2` is available, Spring will use that.
-- If none of HikariCP, Tomcat, and DBCP2 are available and if Oracle UCP is available, Spring will use it.
+- If none of `HikariCP`, `Tomcat`, and `DBCP2` are available and if `Oracle UCP` is available, Spring will use it.
 </blockquote>

 </details>